Boneless Pork Roast Deluxe Dinner

 Place your finished squash in a serving bowl, and season with salt, pepper and a drizzle of melted butter.

 Once it has rested, slice your roast.
-A half inch thickness is typical.
+A half-inch thickness is typical.

 NOTES & TIPS:

-For your pork, we recommend using a roasting pan with a rack or raised screen to allow maximum air circulation and promote a more even doneness.
+For your pork, we recommend using a roasting pan with a rack or raised screen to allow maximum air circulation and promote more even doneness.

-Consider adding a cup or two of chicken or beef broth (stock) to your roast pork drippings, then whisking them together over medium heat while drizzling in a slurry of cornstarch and water give you a tasty gravy to serve with your pork.
+Consider adding a cup or two of chicken or beef broth (stock) to your roast pork drippings, then whisking them together over medium heat while drizzling in a slurry of cornstarch and water to give you a tasty gravy to serve with your pork.

 Follow Us On Social Media